Bharatvaj Hemanth

 Á la carte Airtable is full of choices, but I hope I can provide some guidance to those choices and show my personal implementation of ALCAT.

-Enabling webdav is trivial to do in many web servers, this is how enable it in lighttpd without ldap,
+Enabling webdav is trivial to do in many web servers, this is how enable it in lighttpd without LDAP,

 # /etc/lighttpd/lighttpd.conf